Hakimbek/my-spring-framework-notes/2_Dependency_Injection/README.md

 ApplicationContext context = new ClassPathXmlApplicationContext("applicationContext.xml");
 ```

-The constructor of the ClassPathXmlApplicationContext class receives a string, so we can pass the name of the xml file to create the instance of ApplicationContext.
+The constructor of the **ClassPathXmlApplicationContext** class receives a string, so we can pass the name of the xml file to create the instance of **ApplicationContext**.